viswanath27/rag/kg_rag/docs/md_files/main.md

 Indexing phase is approach of how input data indexing will happen in Graph RAG.
 More details are given in this link [Index details](https://github.com/viswanath27/rag/blob/main/kg_rag/docs/md_files/graphrag.md)

 ## Query Phase
 Query phase is approach of how the query will be executed in Graph RAG.
-More details are given []()
+More details are given [Querying Phase](https://github.com/viswanath27/rag/blob/main/kg_rag/docs/md_files/query.md)